Legaltech roll of honour

 Where we see it, we have also added snarkish, superficial and no doubt thoroughly unjustified shade, in the form of emojis about the products based on their business name, website presentation and proclivity for meaningless buzzwordery.

-Sticking “lex”, “ify” or “ly” in your business name and getting some Java coder from Bucharest you found on UpWork to mock up a basic html workflow and claiming you have revolutionised contract management is not, any longer, going to cut it.
-If you have to be an order of magnitude better than your competition to suceed [1], then the fact that your product does the same thing, and looks exactly the same, as dozens of other offerings on the market ought to tell you something.
-At least twenty-five firms offer basically the same contract generation and document management service.
+Sticking “lex”, “ify” or “ly” in your business name and getting some Java coder from Bucharest you found on UpWork to mock up a basic HTML workflow and claiming you have revolutionised contract management is not, any longer, going to cut it.
+If you have to be an order of magnitude better than your competition to succeed [1], then the fact that your product does the same thing, and looks the same, as dozens of other offerings on the market ought to tell you something.
+At least twenty-five firms offer the same contract generation and document management service.
 They will not all survive.

 See also